conda/actions/create-release/README.md

 # Create Release

-This action creates a release on GitHub.
-There are three parts to a release:
+This action creates a release on GitHub:
 1. Archiving the current repository state as a tarball (`.tar.gz`).
 While GitHub also does this for releases those archives are unfortunately not stable and cannot be relied on.
 2. Computing the checksum for the archived tarball.
 3. Extracting the release notes from the changelog.